Next-Gen App & Browser Testing Cloud

 1. Refresh (Normal Reload)

-Auto-refreshing can be useful if you need a web page to reload periodically for updates.
-While Firefox doesn’t have a built-in auto-refresh feature, you can achieve this using extensions:
+Auto-refresh is useful when you need a web page to reload periodically for live updates, such as monitoring dashboards or live scores.
+Firefox does not have a built-in auto-refresh feature, but extensions fill this gap reliably.

 Did you find this page helpful?